SiddharthShyniben/community-health/templates/README.md

 Core concepts
 =============

-Your README should be a gateway to all other resource.
+Your README should be a gateway to all other resources.
 It should answer these questions as fast as possible:
 1. What is the project for?
 (A short description)
 2. Can I use it?
 (Prerequisites)